PaloAltoNetworks/google-cloud-ngfw-tutorial/README.md

     done
     ```

-    > :bulb: **Learning Objective** <br>
+    > :bulb: **Objective** <br>
     > The firewall endpoint can be associated with one or more VPC networks within the same zone.
 If a firewall policy attached to your VPC network has layer 7 inspection enabled, matching traffic is transparently redirected to the endpoint for inspection.
     <br>

-7. Create a Network Firewall Policy with two firewall rules to allow all ingress & egress traffic to the workload network.
+7. Create a [Network Firewall Policy](https://cloud.google.com/firewall/docs/network-firewall-policies) with two firewall rules to allow all ingress & egress traffic to the workload network.

     ```
     gcloud compute network-firewall-policies create $PREFIX-global-policy \